Nima76/newFHE/README.md

 This image was previously built based on the repository [FHE-HA-Integration](https://github.com/JPBultel/FHE-HA-Integration).

-## Why Docker?

-The OpenFHE library compilation process is time-consuming.
-Using Docker allows us to:
-- Build the OpenFHE library once
-- Create a base image that all components can use
-- Ensure consistent environments across development and deployment

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-Please see the LICENSE file for details.